Crikeyy/practice/README.md

 # practice
-Where I can Practice open source software stuff
+Where I can Practice open source software stuff.

 Where else could you do a thing like this?